M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 12 Revision 8 active-X
+Version 12 Revision 9 active-X
-Fixed 99.99%.
-A bug removed, plus a fix for loading controls (Can load WebBrowser control in a form, see rosetta module in info.gsb).
+Now we can remove controls from forms (and from arrays of controls).
+See example BUTTONSONFRAME in info.gsb Also timers adjusted for smoother running.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com